TTPlanetPig/Comfyui_TTP_Toolset/README.md

-This is an simple logic ammaing upscale node for DIT model. it can be common use for Flux,Hunyuan,SD3 It can simple tile the intial image into pieces and then use image-interrogator to get each tile prompts for more accurate upscale process.
+This is an simple logic amazaing upscale node for DIT model. it can be common use for Flux,Hunyuan,SD3 It can simple tile the intial image into pieces and then use image-interrogator to get each tile prompts for more accurate upscale process.
 The condition will be properly handled and the hallucination will be significangly eliemated.